dhanrajk046/MERN-Stack-E-commerce-Project/README.md

 Cart
 Wishlist
 Orders
-Payments
+Stripe payment APIs
 Reviews
 Admin APIs

-Protected APIs can be tested using the authentication token.
+Protected endpoints can be tested using the authentication token.

 🔑 API Architecture

 The backend follows a RESTful API architecture.

-Example structure:

 /api
    │